patrickahase/room2.fm/README.md

 - Handle click and hold events ?

 # Drawing Input
-- Look into undo and erase functions with fabric js
+- ~~Look into undo and erase functions with fabric js~~
+- ~~save initial state to undo stack~~
+- fix not always undoing to first state - tied into redo somehow

 # Colour Selection
 - Finish Styling UI